-It's imperative to choose the right tracks for your road trip mix — not only songs that reflect your wandering ways, but also songs that will be fun for the whole crew to sing along with.
+It's imperative to choose the right tracks for your mix -- not only road trip songs that reflect your wandering ways, but also songs that will be fun for the whole crew to sing along with.
 To help you compile an effective road trip playlist, we've put together a list of 10 can't-miss country songs to get you started.

 Road trip songs are not just about the road itself.
-To create a high quality compilation, you must also include songs everyone can sing along with during the trek.
-Darius Rucker’s hit version of Old Crow Medicine Show’s ‘Wagon Wheel’ is the perfect choice for such an occasion.
+To create a high-quality compilation, you must also include songs everyone can sing along with during the trek.
+Darius Rucker’s hit version of Old Crow Medicine Show’s "Wagon Wheel" is the perfect choice for such an occasion.
 You’ll be humming the chorus long after you’ve reached your destination.

 There's nothing worse than being stuck in bumper-to-bumper traffic -- especially on a road trip.
-Rodney Atkins feels your pain in his hit, 'Take a Back Road.'
+Rodney Atkins feels your pain in his hit, "Take a Back Road."
 Though this relaxing tune may not actually give you a back road escape to freedom, it may at least help calm your nerves while you wait.

 This timeless tale of a ramblin' man is an easy pick for a road trip mix.
 Released in 1996, Johnny Cash's cover of the 1962 Hank Snow song features his signature gravelly voice and a classic chugging train beat, setting the tone for a voyage on the scenic route as you weave your way through the continental U.S. You might not be able to hit all the places on Cash's list, but hey, you have to start somewhere.

 This song instantly transfers you to a sunny day on the open road, wind blowing through your hair, without a care in the world.
 The simple joy of the mandolin and guitar hooks make it impossible to be anything but happy when this song is blaring; its driving four-on-the-floor rhythm is energizing.
-'Days Go By' makes us feel like today, we could do anything, which is exactly what you want in a quality road trip song.
+"Days Go By" makes us feel like today, we could do anything, which is exactly what you want in a quality road trip song.